benwr/fenester/README.md

-It's difficult for me to keep all the things I want to in my head at once: Typically I need to remember between 3 and 10 different scopes and data types in mind at once.
-This is, perhaps, indicative that
+It's difficult for me to keep all the things I want to in my head at once: Typically I need to remember between 3 and 10 different scopes and data types at a time.
-I'm not good at designing code, but I have to deal with it gracefully nonetheless.
+This is, perhaps, indicative that I'm not very good at architecting code, but I have to deal with it gracefully nonetheless.

 Vim windows can help: If you can have multiple text buffers on the screen at once, who needs to remember